KnowledgeForwardSolutions/CheckDigits.Net/README.md

 #### Description

-The IBAN (International Bank Account Number) algorithm uses a variation of the ISO/IEC 7064 MOD 97-10 algorithm where alphabetic characters (A-Z) are converted to integers (10-35) before calculating the check digit.
+The IBAN (International Bank Account Number) algorithm uses a variation of the ISO/IEC 7064 MOD 97-10 algorithm where alphabetic characters (A-Z) are mapped to integers (10-35) before calculating the check digit.
 Additionally, the first four characters (2 character country code and 2 decimal check digits) are moved to the end of the string before calculating the check digit.